ProboCI/probo-docs/docs/tutorials/acquia-blt.md

 published: true
 ---

 Probo can make your life easier if you're developing your site using Acquia BLT (short for Buid and Launch Tools).
-There are two steps to follow to configure Probo properly to utilize .
+There are XXXXX steps to follow to configure Probo properly to utilize .

 **Note: You must still have your code in a repository on either GitHub or Bitbucket.
 Probo will not download the code directly from Acquia.**